cakephp/docs/en/core-libraries/logging.rst

 .. versionadded:: 2.2

 Often times you'll want to configure different logging behavior for different subsystems or parts of your application.
-Take for example an e-commerce shop.
+Take for example an e-commerce shop;
 You'll probably want to handle logging for orders and payments differently than you do other less critical logs.